- English »

 The family did not record the exact date of Jasbir’s apparent death and revival.
 Based on available information, Ian Stevenson estimated that this event occurred in April or May 1954.

-Sobha Ram Emerges through the Body of Jasbir Jat
+Reincarnation Walk-In: Sobha Ram Emerges in the Body of Jasbir Jat

 When Jasbir was finally able to converse, he demonstrated a dramatic change in personality and behavior.
 He said that he was the son of Shankar of the village of Vehedi and he wanted to go to that village.
 Further, he made these statements in the present tense, such as “I am the son of Shanker of Vehedi.”
 (2)